Most significant risks and uncertainties and risk management responses

 The implementation of strategies and the achievement of objectives require competent and motivated personnel.
 There is a risk that the trading sector does not attract the most competent people.
-The acquisitions in progress as well as other significant business and development projects, coupled with an increased need for special competencies increase the key-person risk and the dependency on individual expertise.
-In connection with strategy work, the competencies required in strategy implementation are identified and personnel plans are prepared.
-Personnel surveys are in a key role in the development of human resources management.
-Personnel members are provided with a variety of training opportunities and career paths are available to personnel.
-Wellbeing at work and the working capacity of personnel is promoted with the help of a programme aimed to develop wellbeing at work at Kesko.
-Kesko’s employer image is developed through systematic cooperation with stakeholders and internal and external communications.
+The acquisitions carried out as well as other significant business and development projects, coupled with an increased need for special competencies, increase the key-person risk and the dependency on individual expertise.
+In connection with the strategy work, the competencies required in strategy implementation are identified and personnel plans are drawn up.
+Personnel surveys play a central role in the development of human resources management.
+Personnel members are provided with a variety of training opportunities and career paths.
+Employee wellbeing and working capacity are promoted with Kesko’s wellbeing at work development programme.
+Kesko’s employer image is developed through systematic cooperation with stakeholders, as well as internal and external communications.

 Responsible operating practices and reputation management

-Various aspects of corporate responsibility, such as the ethicality of production and purchasing, fair and equal treatment of employees and environmental protection are increasingly important to customers.
-Any failures of responsibility would result in negative publicity for Kesko and could cause operational and financial damage.
-Challenges in Kesko’s corporate responsibility work include, among other things, communicating its responsibility principles to suppliers, retailers and customers, and ensuring responsibility in the supply chain.
-Responsible working principles are promoted with the help of e-learning and value discussion programmes arranged in all of Kesko's operating countries.
-Kesko’s responsible sourcing is guided by ethical purchasing principles and compliance with them is ensured with the help of continuous training of the purchasing personnel.
-The responsibility of sourcing is also maintained by ensuring the existence and timeliness of suppliers’ product safety systems and self-control plans.
+Various aspects of corporate responsibility, such as ensuring responsibility in the supply chain of products, fair and equal treatment of employees, the prevention of corruption, and environmental protection, are increasingly important to customers.
+Any failures in corporate responsibility would result in negative publicity for Kesko and could cause operational and financial damage.
+Challenges in Kesko’s corporate responsibility work include communicating responsibility principles to suppliers, retailers and customers, and ensuring responsibility in the supply chain of products.
+The K Code of Conduct operating guidelines have been introduced to the whole personnel and to business partners.
+Kesko’s responsible purchasing is guided by ethical purchasing principles, the compliance with which is ensured by continuous training of purchasing personnel.
+Responsibility in purchasing is also maintained by ensuring the existence and timeliness of suppliers’ product safety systems and self-control plans.
 The SpeakUp reporting channel, intended for reporting suspected criminal offences or misconduct, is in use in all Kesko operating countries.

 Kesko's objective is to produce and publish reliable and timely information.
-If any information published by Kesko proved to be incorrect, or communications failed to meet regulations in other respects, it could result in losing investor and other stakeholder confidence and in possible sanctions.
-Significant business arrangements, tight disclosure schedules and the dependency on information systems create challenges for the accuracy of financial information is challenged by the tightly-timed schedule for disclosures and dependence on information systems.
-The risk is reduced by scheduling and by providing detailed instructions for the process, as well as ensuring the availability of the right resources, clear responsibilities and sufficient expertise.
+If any information published by Kesko proved to be incorrect, or communications failed to meet regulations in other respects, it could result in losing investor and other stakeholder trust and in possible sanctions.
+Significant business arrangements, tight disclosure schedules and the dependency on information systems create challenges for the accuracy of financial information.
+The risk is mitigated by careful process scheduling and instructions and by ensuring the right resources, explicit responsibilities and sufficient competencies.

 Risks of damage

 Accidents, natural phenomena and epidemics can cause significant damage to people, property or business.
 In addition, risks of damage may cause business interruptions that cannot be prevented.
-There is also the risk that insurance policies do not cover all unexpected accidents and damage, or that covering them with insurance is not profitable.
-Financial consequences of damage are insured in accordance with principles confirmed by Kesko’s Board.
-Kesko Group has international insurance programmes which cover, for example, property damages, business interruption losses and liability damages.
-The Group’s risk management function manages the implementation of the Group’s insurance programmes in a centralised manner.
+There is also a risk that insurance policies do not cover all unexpected accidents and damage, or that covering them with insurance is not profitable.
+Financial consequences of damage are insured in accordance with the principles confirmed by Kesko’s Board of Directors.
+Kesko Group has international insurance programmes that cover, for example, property damage, business interruption losses and liability damage.
+The Group’s risk management has centralised control of the implementation of the Group’s insurance programmes.